Mary-Chatsane/ai-code-exercises/WRITING_DOCUMENTATION_FOR_AN_API.md

 ```

 **A defensive note for your own client code:** since the server doesn't validate malformed JSON bodies gracefully (a bad body can surface as a `500` instead of a clean `400`), make sure your own code always sends a well-formed JSON object — don't rely on the server to catch a malformed payload for you.

+---
+**Reflection**

+After prompt implementations and adjustments, I found the Markdown documentation format most effective for your API as a beginner in programming.
+Overall, I am excited that I have learned so much form using AI Prompts.
+I now have new ways to incorporate such into my future workflow and creativity using AI.